Q - Who wrote the BirdNote Daily theme song?

 Q - I have an idea for a show.
 How can I suggest it?

 A - If you have a suggestion, please search our Show Archive to see if a story has already been done.
 If you don’t see anything there, please send us an email to submit your story idea.
 We can't guarantee that we'll do a story about it, but we appreciate your ideas.
 Please note that we do not do book reviews.
+If you are a freelance writer or producer, please see our Pitch Page.

 Q - Who pays for BirdNote?